- Solar advice hub

 Solar batteries should be installed by a certified engineer, in a process that typically takes around half a day.

-Your battery should be placed in a spacious area where there’s room for an inverter and air circulates freely, since a cramped space can cause your inverter to overheat and become less effective.
+Your battery should be placed in a spacious area where air circulates freely, since a cramped space can cause your inverter to overheat and become less effective.

-Most batteries sit on the floor, unless you're putting it in the loft or it's a wall-mounted model.
-In both these cases, it must be placed on a sturdy, load-bearing wall.
+Most batteries sit on the floor, although there are some wall-mounted models which must be placed on a sturdy, load-bearing wall.

-If your battery is installed outside, your engineer should put up a small canopy to protect it from hail and other falling objects, like branches – and if it’s visible to the public, they should place it behind a locked door to protect it from prying eyes.
+If your battery is installed outside, your engineer should put up a small canopy to protect it from hail and other falling objects, like branches.

 How big is a solar battery?

-Solar batteries vary in size enormously, largely depending on which kind of battery you choose.
+Solar batteries vary in size enormously, largely depending on which type you choose.

 Lithium-ion batteries tend to be the most compact, as they have the best energy density – that is, how much electricity they can store in relation to their size.